 The regional planning grant is administered by the Connecticut Department of Transportation (CTDOT).
-SAF-ETEA-LU contains a number of transportation funding programs (see Appendix B for a listing of funding sources).
+MAP-21 contains a number of transportation funding programs (see Appendix B for a listing of funding sources).
 Each funding program has specific eligibility requirements, funding ratios, and other limitations.
-SAFETEA-LU requires each metropolitan planning organization to develop and implement an intermodal regional transportation planning process.
+MAP-21 requires each metropolitan planning organization to develop and implement a performancebased, multimodal regional transportation planning process.

-As the region's Metropolitan Planning Organization, the Council of Governments of the Central Naugatuck Valley is responsible for this regional transportation planning process for the greater Waterbury area.
-SAFETEA-LU requires COGCNV to have a continuing, cooperative, and comprehensive transportation planning process, resulting in plans and programs that consider all transportation modes and support metropolitan community development and social goals.
-The Council of Governments of the Central Naugatuck Valley is responsible for two primary transportation planning documents required under SAFETEA-LU: the Long-Range Regional Transportation Plan (LRP) and the Transportation Improvement Program (TIP).
+As the region's Metropolitan Planning Organization, the Central Naugatuck Valley Region Metropolitan Planning Organization is responsible for the regional transportation planning process for the greater Waterbury area.
+MAP-21 requires CNVRMPO to have a continuing, cooperative, and comprehensive transportation planning process, resulting in plans and programs that consider all transportation modes and support metropolitan community development and social goals.
+The Central Naugatuck Valley Metropoiltan Planning Organization is responsible for two primary transportation planning documents required under MAP-21: the Long-Range Regional Transportation Plan (LRP) and the Transportation Improvement Program (TIP).